-Getting Started With Slack
+Getting Started on Slack

 Welcome to the Practical Service Design Slack community!
-Here's a quick guide to getting started with our Slack instance.

 Get Slack set up

 Once you create your account, make sure to download the Slack app for desktop, and the Slack app for your phone.
 Visit Slack's downloads page to get these apps!
+When using the desktop app, you'll be asked which team you want to sign in to - use the practicalsxd domain:

 For desktop, we suggest adding Slack to your user's login items (Mac) so that the app launches when you start your computer.
 This way, you can automate connecting with the community (if that's what you want to do).